rust-lang/rust/text/0000-simd-infrastructure.md

 NB.
 The structural typing is just for the declaration: if a SIMD intrinsic is declared to take a type `X`, it must always be called with `X`, even if other types are structurally equal to `X`.
-Also, within a signature, SIMD types that must be structurally equal must be nominal equal.
+Also, within a signature, SIMD types that must be structurally equal must be nominally equal.
 I.e. if the `add_...` all refer to the same intrinsic to add a SIMD vector of bytes,